Cinema of Israel: Bourekas films

 Bourekas films (סרטי בורקס) were a film genre popular in the 1960s and 1970s.
 Central themes include ethnic tensions between the Ashkenazim and the Mizrahim or Sephardim and the conflict between rich and poor.
 The term was supposedly coined by the Israeli film director Boaz Davidson, the creator of several such films, as a play-on-words, after "spaghetti Western:" just as the Western subgenre was named after a notable dish of its country of filming, so the Israeli genre was named after the notable Israeli dish, Bourekas, although somesay the term originated from a scene in The Policeman where the title character is shown giving one of his coworkers a bourekas.
 Bourekas films are further characterized by accent imitations (particularly of Moroccan Jews, Polish Jews, Romanian Jews and Persian Jews); a combination of melodrama, comedy and slapstick; and alternate identities.
 Bourekas films were successes at the box office but were often panned by the critics.
 They included comedy films such as Charlie Ve'hetzi and Hagiga B'Snuker and sentimental melodramas such as Nurit.
 Prominent filmmakers in this genre during this period include Boaz Davidson, Ze'ev Revach, Yehuda Barkan and George Ovadiah.

-New sensitivity films
+New Sensibility

-The "New sensitivity films" (סרטי הרגישות החדשה) is a movement which started during the 1960s and lasted until the end of the 1970s.
-The movement sought to create a cinema in modernist cinema with artistic and esthetic values, in the style of the new wave films of the French cinema.
-The "New sensitivity" movement produced social artistic films such as But Where Is Daniel Wax? by Avraham Heffner.
+The New Sensibility (סרטי הרגישות החדשה) is a movement which started during the 1960s and lasted until the end of the 1970s.
+The movement sought to create a cinema in modernist cinema with artistic and esthetic values, inspired by the French New Wave and Italian Neorealism.
+The movement produced social artistic films such as But Where Is Daniel Wax? by Avraham Heffner.
 The Policeman Azoulay (Ephraim Kishon), I Love You Rosa and The House on Chelouche Street by Moshé Mizrahi were candidates for an Oscar Award in the foreign film category.
 One of the most important creators in this genre is Uri Zohar, who directed Hor B'Levana (Hole In The Moon) and Three Days and a Child.